tanerg/python-assignment2/report/report.md

 Big problem was to make correct joins between these different datasets.

-## Interactive Dashboard

-Dashboard has two tabs:

-### Chart Tab
-Shows interactive bar charts with options:
-- Select years (2020-2023 or All)
-- Choose metrics (Cases, Deaths, Hospital Admissions)
-- Filter by province and municipality
-- Change grouping (Year, Months, Municipalities)

-We had problem with month ordering.
-Default was alphabetical (April, August, etc.) but we need chronological order!

-### Map Tab
-Shows map with colors to show COVID data:
-- Choose level: municipality, province or country
-- Change between monthly and yearly data
-- Show different metrics (total numbers or rates per 100.000)

-Most difficult was to make color scale change correctly when user selects different metrics.

-## Challenges and Solutions

-Main problems we had:

-1. **Data problems**:
-   Municipality changes were very difficult.
-We need to find which municipalities where merged or split.

-2. **Visualization problems**:
-   - Month order was wrong (alphabetical not chronological)
-   - Legend for years was not always in right position
-   - When showing many metrics, layout was confusing
-   - Too many municipalities make chart unreadable

-3. **Code organization**:
-   We tried many different ways to organize code before we found good structure.

-## Key Learnings

-1. **Pandas techniques**:
-   - pd.Categorical with ordering is important for correct sorting
-   - melt() function is needed for changing data shape for visualization

-- **Population Data**:
-  - Mapped population data to municipalities using standardized codes.
-  - Adjusted for municipality mergers using a mapping of outdated to current codes.
-  - Special handling was applied for *Haaren*, which was dissolved and split into four existing municipalities.
-Its population was evenly distributed among Boxtel, Oisterwijk, Tilburg, and Vught.

-3. **Code structure**:
-   - Separating data code from visualization code is better
-   - Using consistent patterns makes maintenance easier
-   - Modular design helps when adding new features

-## Conclusion

 ### 4. Interactive Visualization Dashboard
 Developed using Python libraries:
 - **Pandas**: Data handling and analysis.